JimMarshall35/2DFarmingRPG/StardewDocs/docs/UI.md

         - ```paddingLeft```
         - ```paddingRight```

-- canvas element can have its size set in various ways,
+- canvas element, and other widgets, can have their size set in various ways,
     - fixed size ie ```height="128px"``` - same as the screen element
     - stretch ie ```height="*"``` - fill all available space in parent
     - stretch fractoin ie ```height="2*"``` - all the parents children have this type of dimension, and each one is a fraction of the total "*" - so if there were two children A and B with width(A) = 1* and  width(B) = 2*, B would have 2/3rds the with of the parent and A would have 1/3rd
-    - there is also "auto", where the width and height take up the minimum size that contains their children, but I'm pretty sure this doesn't work properly
+    - auto - calls a per-widget-type defined implementation, for example the "static" widget will be the the actual size of its image file in pixels * the scale set by the xml

 - The screen and canvas type widget mentioned above are widgets that arrange their children, in addition to this there is the stack panel widget:
     - Lays its children out next to one another in either a horizontal or vertical stack